Loading

 Taittinger

 The Taittinger Champagne house is a model of excellence with a comprehensive range of cuvées.
-A large amount of Chardonnay is grown across the estate’s 300 hectares of land.
+With a large amount of Chardonnay, the estate stretches across nearly 300 hectares and crafts exquisite wines in the image of the vintage Comtes de Champagne.

 H